gkeenans/gkeenan.co/src/avgab/04-rss-readers-make-me-want-to-jump-into-a-vat-of-acid.md

     fileSize: '15833497.6'

     # A per-episode description if you want it
-    description: 'Read this original post in its entirety at this link: https://gkeenan.co/avgb/rss-readers-make-me-want-to-jump-into-a-vat-of-acid
+    description: 'Read this original post in its entirety at this link: https://gkeenan.co/avgb/rss-readers-make-me-want-to-jump-into-a-vat-of-acid<br><br>

 You won’t regret it.
-The footnotes are fun.
+The footnotes are fun.<br><br>

 A Very Good Audio Blog is fully produced from start to finish by me, Keenan.'